Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 The right will be culturally toothless.

-And they were saying, Oh, this is right-wing cancel culture.
+And they were saying, oh, this is right-wing cancel culture.

 And I'm like, cancel culture, this is not cancel culture.

-Because in a world where assassination becomes normalized, you need to just game that out a little bit.
+This is necessary for the health of the Republic because in a world where assassination becomes normalized, you need to just game that out a little bit.

-You just need to think about the consequences of a world where if anybody random crazy person or any lonely person knows that they can go out and assassinate a right wing leader and they will be cheered and absolved of that crime.
+You just need to think about the consequences of a world where if anybody random crazy person or any lonely person knows that they can go out and assassinate a right-wing leader and they will be cheered and absolved of that crime, there means a lot more assassinations.

 The affiliates are still pulling his show, but ABC caved.